r3k4t/rubyshowmyip/README.md

 <h6>Author : RKT</h6>

-A simple ruby progrom which display internet ip address from linux
+A simple ruby progrom which display our internet ip address from linux.

 ### Setup ###